zbialaz/pca_ml/README.md

-# PCA Machine Learning - Principal Component Analysis
+# PCA - Principal Component Analysis

 This project demonstrates the application of **PCA (Principal Component Analysis)** for dimensionality reduction on synthetic data, visualizing the transformation from 3D to 2D data.